4210-Capstones/it-workshops-y2024/pod8/readme.md

 ## Folder Structure

-The contents of this pod folder are organized as follows:
+ <div align="justify"> The contents of this pod folder are organized as follows:

 - **readme.md**
   This file contains a brief overview of the workshop, including the title, a description of the workshop's objectives, and an outline of the folder structure.